csdoracle/Cloud-Security-Day/IDCS100.md

 ![](images/100/100-13.png)

+- Congratulations, you successfuly imported users into IDCS.

 ### **STEP 3**: Verify user creation

 - Go to the **Users** menu in admin console.
 Verify that the new users are visible on the console.